 So, why should we care if celebrities’ intimate or private images are hacked, and then posted online without their consent?
 We should care for a lot of reasons—and here’s why.

 Related: Studies Reveal Revenge Porn Survivors Suffer Similar Trauma As Sexual Assault Survivors

 (Note that we don’t use the word “leaked photos” in this post.
 That’s because the term “leaked” is a soft, misleading word that implies that these photos somehow found their way onto the internet by the celebrity or someone close to them.
 Not the truth.
 These photos were illegally hacked and stolen, unknowingly to those violated.
 Either way, “leaked” or “hacked, it’s absolutely not cool.)

-In case it wasn’t clear before, these celebrities aren’t porn performers.
-So why don’t we stop treating them like it?
-In fact, why don’t we treat all people, porn performers and celebrities, with dignity and respect, and not forget that they’re human beings who don’t deserve to be humiliated and degraded?
+In case it wasn’t clear before, the celebrities whose privacy is violated aren’t porn performers.
+So why do we treat them like they are?
+Instead, why don’t we treat all people, porn performers and celebrities included, with dignity and respect, and not forget that they’re human beings who don’t deserve to be humiliated and degraded?